What to Expect

-This packet gives a good idea of what to expect during the home study process.
-It includes a checklist of necessary documents needed for an accurate study, clearance request forms, as well as instructions.
+Email for more information and an Introductory Packet.
+The Introductory Packet gives a good idea of what to expect during the home study process.
+It includes a checklist of necessary documents needed for an accurate study and clearance request forms.
 There is no obligation or cost to receiving this packet.

 Schedule a Home Visit:

 Once you've completed your application, it's time to schedule your home visit.
 Convenient evening and weekend appointments available and all family members living in the home are required to be present.

 Gather necessary documents and obtain state and national clearances: